fbpx

 Thank you Ceclia!
 It’s a blast to ride!

-• Dave Dobsonsays:
+• Dave Dobson says:

 Sounds like quite an adventure and I guess I am only 4 years behind commenting, but I have just learned of the ElliptiGO and stumbled across your blog post.
 I recently saw an ElliptiGO on holiday in FLA and just about fell off my bike trying to figure out what I was seeing approaching me on the other side of the road.